nikukatansa/crossroad-live/site/content/_index.md

   video: LOyUfwdntpA
   showsection: false
 sundayschool:
-  intro: Josiah was a faithful king who followed God's word no matter what.
-You
+  intro: Daniel worked for several kings of Babylon.
+But he obeyed God, even when
-    can read his story in 2 Kings 22.
+    that meant disobeying the king.
+You can read his whole story in the book of Daniel in the Bible.
-  video: 6C4MEXXbBmM
+  video: GY0pARvYcyw
   showsection: true
 specialvideo:
   title: Remembrance Sunday 2020